 What better way to start your day exploring than with a Cypriot coffee and cake.
 Cyprus Café culture is an essential part of daily life.
 There is an abundance of café’s located all over Nicosia.
 I suggest Red Orange Kiosk & Espresso Coffee Bar, a family run business with good coffee and tea.

-There are four ways of having your coffee in Cyprus: traditional coffee without sugar (sekto), coffee with one teaspoon of sugar (metrio).
+There are four ways of having your coffee in Cyprus: traditional coffee without sugar (sekto), and coffee with one teaspoon of sugar (metrio).
 As well as very sweet coffee (glico) or a cold instant coffee with ice and whipped milk cream.

 Make sure to order a traditional Cypriot coffee with a delicious pastry or cake on the side.